p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 authors:
   - KonstantinLomashuk
 company:
- - p2p
+ - cyberway
 ---

 Introduction
 ============

-Since the development of the first so-called “blockchain” database named “Bitcoin”, complex transaction behaviour was a “Holy Grail” for people wondering how they could pay, bet, play, and even order pizza with such assets.
+Since the development of the first blockchain database named “Bitcoin”, complex transaction behaviour was a “Holy Grail” for people wondering how they could pay, bet, play, and even order pizza with such assets.